CharlesWiltgen/how-to-podcast/copyright-fair-use/index.md

+# Using music in your podcast

+You can use music in your podcast if:

+* You’re positive it’s in the public domain, or
+* It has a CreativeCommons (CC) license that’s compatible with your use, or
+* That you otherwise have an explicit license(s) or permission to use

+Because of the way podcasts and music rights work — podcasts requires the same licenses one would need to reproduce and distribute a CD — in practical terms this means you're limited to:

+* Public domain music
+* CC-licensed music (with a license compatible with your use)
+* Royalty-free music

 # Copyright and Fair Use

 Confusion around "fair use" is a constant.
 Here are resources to help you understand if your use of copyrighted materials may fall under U.S. copyright law "fair use" exemptions.